syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Allows the priority field customization in the appointment window to add custom icons denoting the priority level for the appointments.
+Allows priority field customization in the appointment window to add custom icons denoting the priority level for the appointments.

 #### Example

-To set the template for priority option in Scheduler,
+To set the template for priority option in Schedule,

 {% highlight html %}